smapiot/piral/docs/specs/pilet-specification.md

 ### `main`

-The `main` property is a standard NPM field that is optional for a pilet.
+The `main` property is a standard npm field that is optional for a pilet.

 The field is used to help determine where the root module is located.
 It is strongly encouraged to *always* set this value to a path leading explicitly or implicitly to the root module.